 - Click the Delete button

-It’s worth nothing that when you delete a GitHub repo through the Admin console, it is no Git clean up on any of the developer or DevOps professionals’s machines.
-However, any attempts to push or pull to the GitHub repository URL of the deleted repo will fail with a repository not found error.
-To delete a user’s instance of a GitHub repository would require a manual deletion of all of the associated files and folders on a user’s physical machine as well.
+However, any attempts to push or pull to the GitHub repository URL of the deleted repo will fail with a ‘repository not found’ error.
+If a developer wants to delete a user’s instance of a GitHub repository, it would require a manual deletion of all the associated files and folders on a user’s physical machine as well.